lkorth/CubeSatSim-Ground-System/plugins/openc3-cosmos-amsat/README.md

 ## Listening Port

 This plugin and the [associated docker compose file in this repo](/docker-compose.yml) is setup to write commands and accept telemetry on port 8081.
-If this conflicts or you wish to change it, the docker compose and [plugin definition](plugin.txt) files must both be updated.
+If this conflicts or you wish to change it, the docker compose, [telemetry-bridge](/telemetry-bridge/telemetry-bridge.rb) and [plugin definition](plugin.txt) files must all be updated.

 The [script](send_mock_realtime_telemetry_packet.rb) also utilizes this port and must be updated if the port changes as well.